Codecademy/docs/content/pandas/concepts/dataframe/terms/groupby/groupby.md

   - 'paths/data-science'
 ---

 The `.groupby()` function groups a [DataFrame](https://www.codecademy.com/resources/docs/pandas/dataframe) using a mapper or a series of columns and returns a [GroupBy](https://www.codecademy.com/resources/docs/pandas/groupby) object.
-The GroupBy object can be used to apply functions and combine large amounts of data in these groups.
+A range of methods, as well as custom functions, can be applied to GroupBy objects in order to combine or transform large amounts of data in these groups.

 ## Syntax